swcarpentry/make-novice/05-patterns.md

 >
 > * Write Make pattern rules.
 > * Use the Make wild-card `%` in targets and dependencies.
+> * Avoid using the Make wild-card in rules.

 Our Makefile still has repeated content.
 The rules for each `.dat` file are identical apart from the text and data file names.
 We can